If you're new to marketing, all the terms getting thrown around can become a bit confusing.

 Inbound marketing, outbound marketing, content marketing - what does it all mean?

-In this post, we will give you a definition of inbound marketing and how it can help you scale your business.
+In this post, we will give you a definition of inbound marketing and how it can fuel your content marketing strategy.

 What is Inbound Marketing?

-Inbound Marketing focuses on creating helpful content that adds value to attract new and existing customers for your business.
+Inbound Marketing focuses on creating high quality content that adds value to attract new and existing customers for your business.